 Children under the age of 12 are welcomed and encouraged to participate in our Family Friendly 5K Walk at Camp Harkness.

-A virtual walk is a way to participate and support a cause, even if you cannot be present for the In-Person Event.
-Because of Covid-19, last year’s Walk was only Virtual, but this year we are offering the Virtual option in addition to the In-Person Walk for anyone that wants to participate but cannot be physically present.
+A virtual walk is a way to participate and support a cause, even if you cannot be present for the in-person event.
+We are offering the virtual option in addition to the in-person walk for anyone that wants to participate but can’t be physically present.

 Simply register for our event, complete your chosen distance anytime and anywhere you desire (even on a treadmill), fundraise, and submit donations to TBBCF.

 NOTE: If you register for the Virtual Walk, this means that you will not be attending the In-Person Walk.
 If your plans change and you will be able to attend the In-Person Walk, please let us know to ensure that we have enough resources for everyone on walk day.
 Also please be advised that the fundraising commitment will change based on the distance chosen.

 Always tell a friend when and where you will be walking, always carry identification with you, always obey the rules of the road, and pay extra attention if using headphones while walking.

 Because it is a virtual walk, you can perform any exercise you like, e.g., treadmill, bike, swim, run, etc.

 Yes, this is a fundraising walk.
 It is only through donations that we can fund valuable breast cancer research.
 You have until December 31 to turn in your donations.

 That is the beauty of a virtual walk.... you can complete it in a way that is convenient to you.

 There is no requirement to submit or verify the completion of your walk; however, we would love to have you submit photos and/or comments on social media using #tbbcfwalk24.